firedrakeproject/firedrake/doc/sphinx/source/ir.rst

 of abstractions, rather than by users, no C-to-AST parser is currently provided.
-The advantage of providing an AST, instead of C code, is that it enables PyOP2 to inspect and transform the kernel, which is aimed at achieving performance portability among different architectures and, more in general, better execution times.
+The advantage of providing an AST, instead of C code, is that it enables PyOP2 to inspect and transform the kernel, which is aimed at achieving performance portability among different architectures and, more generally, better execution times.

 For the purposes of exposition, let us consider a simple